 The zero trust software-defined perimeter concept introduces an approach to networking that is different to the way networks are commonly designed today.
 Currently, the design of the network topology is not around users and the resources they need to access; rather it is built around branches and data centers.

 The traditional way to design networks is not identity-based but is based on physical location.
-This eventually falls short in a number of ways, especially as the perimeter becomes less clear.
+Compared to a zero trust network design, this eventually falls short in a number of ways, especially as the perimeter becomes less clear.

 The perimeter is now fluid